What Is Prurigo? Symptoms, Causes, Diagnosis & Treatment

 Given prurigo's significant impact on quality of life, psychological support and counseling can be beneficial.
 Stress management techniques and cognitive-behavioural therapy (CBT) can help patients cope with the condition and reduce scratching behaviours.

-Several factors can increase the risk of developing prurigo, including:
+Several factors can increase the risk of developing prurigo.
+Understanding these risk factors can help with prevention and early management.

 • Age: Prurigo nodularis is more common in middle-aged and older adults.